gtromano/unified_focus/focus/README.md

 An **online implementation** is also available—allowing you to update the detector sequentially from R. This will be inherently slower, since each update involves a call from R into C++.
-The online interface is useful for: - Real-time or streaming scenarios - Integration with other R workflows - Custom stopping rules or adaptive thresholds
+The online interface is useful for:

+- Real-time or streaming scenarios
+- Integration with other R workflows
+- Custom stopping rules (adaptive thresholds)
+- Implementation of your own costs function

 ``` r
 # Create detector